sbennell/ITMS/README.md

 **Version 1.7.1**

-A web-based IT Management System for tracking hardware, software, and equipment inventory.
+A web-based IT Management System for tracking hardware and equipment inventory.
 Built with React, Express, and SQLite.

 ## Features